Holyoke/CSS-Friend-Network-Mock-Up/readme.md

 * Icons
 	- Sprites reduce HTTP requests overload
 	- [class*="icon-"] pseudo-selector
-	- use inline-block to set sidth and height of icons
+	- use inline-block to set width and height of icons
 	- use CSS to push text ouf of the box
 	- Repurpose <i> tag for icons
+	- Interesting to note that to apply the sprites, one has to slide and position the sprite sheet accordingly

 * Modal